The Standard

 Foundational governance controls: policy enforcement, credential isolation, audit logging, kill switches, and role-based access.

-Advanced capabilities: anomaly detection, human-in-the-loop approval, inter-agent governance, runtime sandboxing, and workflow enforcement.
+Advanced capabilities: anomaly detection, human-in-the-loop approval, inter-agent governance, runtime resource limits, and workflow enforcement.

 Governance you can verify